AdMoR/admor.github.io/_posts/2020-11-15-Wave function collapse.markdown

 ---
 description: A generative algorithm worth your interest
-tags: python generative algorithm
+tags: python generative algorithm numpy
-img: gen_1.png
+img: gen_2.png
 ---

 This is a post presenting how I reimplemented the Wave function collapse presented in this [github repository](https://github.com/mxgmn/WaveFunctionCollapse)